-The Nyadire Connection maintains many ongoing programs:
+The Nyadire Connection maintains many ongoing programs, focused on Health, Orphans, and Education and Relationships:

 Engineers Without Borders - Carnegie Mellon University Student Chapter

-Program leader: Drew Harvey
+Program leader: Kevin Riley

 Engineers Without Borders is an international organization where professional engineers volunteer to resolve challenging technical problems.
 Carnegie Mellon University has a student chapter of EWB that began working with TNC in 2013.
 The students utilize a very specific methodology as prescribed by the national EWB organization that requires an assessment and problem selection phase, a phase of alternative analysis, a phase for design and fundraising, an implementation phase, and a final monitoring phase to ensure the solution is sustainable.